kcmerrill/yoda/README.md

 - Functionality for different environments built in(no need for additional config files based on env)
 - A few more!!!

-## Why create yoda when fig/compose exists?
-A couple reasons.
-Yoda is a pet project of mine.
-For a while now I've wanted to build an app in various languages(PHP, Go, Python) and figured, why not?
-This prototype is written in PHP(my bread and butter) but there should be more versions coming soon!
-Again, it's a learning experience for me too.

-There were also some features that I felt were missing from fig that I personally would use or would've like to have seen(see above).

 ## Installation ##
 1. [Install Composer](http://getcomposer.org)
 2. `cd yoda_folder/ && composer.phar install`